tkihira/web-console-log/README.md

   - Devices with limited DevTools access
 - **Simple to use**: Just include the script tag, and you're ready to debug.

+## Suitable Use Cases

+- Developing in browser-based environments
+  - Ideal for writing code in environments like CodeSandbox, JSFiddle, or Monaca.
+- For users unfamiliar with DevTools
+  - A convenient way to capture and send error logs for testers or QA personnel, helping them share error details when issues occur.
+- Educational purposes
+  - Perfect for programming learners to easily view console outputs.
+  - Can be embedded in educational web materials to make errors and outputs more comprehensible for beginners.
+- Remote debugging
+  - Useful for sharing debugging information with non-developers, such as clients or field testers.
+  - Facilitates problem identification and reporting in remote scenarios.
+  - IoT or WebView debugging
+- Designed for debugging embedded browser environments like mobile app WebViews or smart devices.
+  - Works in environments where traditional DevTools are unavailable.

 ## Notes

 - The debugger icon will not appear until an error occurs or a `console.log` statement is invoked.